 There was an inevitable price to pay at the turnstiles; although home gates held up reasonably well while the team were still in the FA Cup, the season’s league average crowd dropped by nearly a thousand to 2,681 and the loss on the season was over £7,000, with debts of nearly £25,000.
 In April Cyril Folkes, chairman from 1953 to 1956, and a few others briefly tried to lead a shareholders’ revolt but nothing came of it.
 Familiar faces who moved on in the summer included Collins, Sturrock, Lovell and Vernon Avis, who had resigned as first team trainer when Heckman became manager.
 Fogg was the only player signed by Burgess who started the following season in the regular first eleven.

 The earliest years of Bedford Town FC, up to 1939, were a story of reasonable success at local level(see First Years, 1884-1939).
-The first years in the Southern League, from 1945 to 1950, were years of unmitigated struggle (see First Years in the Southern League, 1945-50).
-The years from 1950 to 1967, featured on this site, had some disappointments but the good times outweighed the bad, and the best times gave great pleasure to thousands.
+The first years in the Southern League, from 1945 to 1950, were years of unmitigated struggle (see Into the Southern League (1945-50)).
+The years from 1950 to 1967 had some disappointments but the good times outweighed the bad, and the best times gave great pleasure to thousands.
 From 1967, (see Later History, 1967-82) however, there were to be no more challenges for the title at the highest level of the Southern League and no more giant-killings in the FA Cup: it was to be a trend of slow decline, enlivened only by a few “yo-yo” promotions and relegations from and back to the lower divisions, and punctuated by ever-worsening financial problems.
 We had seen the Best Years.

 · Hinckley Athletic (to Birmingham League), Tunbridge Wells Rangers (liquidated) and Sittingbourne (to Kent Premier League) resigned at the end of the season